Bakudankun/qline.vim/README.md

   separator:    {left: "\ue0b0", right: "\ue0b2", margin: ' '},
   subseparator: {left: "\ue0b1", right: "\ue0b3", margin: ' '},
 # Specify components in the each sides for active/inactive windows.
-# Each modes can also have specific settings.
+# Each modes can also have separate settings.
   active: {
     left: [
       ['mode', 'paste'],